seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 A lass unparallel'd.
 Downy windows, close;
 And golden Phoebus never be beheld
 Of eyes again so royal!
 Your crown's awry;
-I'll mend it, and then play.
+I'll mend it, and then play. /

 *Enter the Guard, rushing in*

 **First Guard**
-Where is the queen?
+/ Where is the queen?

 **CHARMIAN**
-Speak softly, wake her not.
+Speak softly, wake her not. /

 **First Guard**
-Caesar hath sent--
+/ Caesar hath sent--

 **CHARMIAN**
 Too slow a messenger.

-*Applies an asp*
+*\[Applies an asp]*

-O, come apace, dispatch!
-I partly feel thee.

-**First Guard**
-Approach, ho!
-All's not well: Caesar's beguiled.

 **Second Guard**
 There's Dolabella sent from Caesar; call him.